learnf5/nginx/lab09/Readme.md

-These are the files for Lab 09
+# These are the files for Lab 09

+# LPS scripting